HitzSPB/saas_kubernetes_poc/README.md

 ## Phases
 ### phase 1 (Current active development branch)
-Order service with creating and read functionality (no Database) Kubernetes deployment scripts
+Order service with creating and read functionality (no Database) docker compose for quick and local testing
+Kubernetes deployment scripts
 API test (Postman)
 Performance test (No tool decided yet)

+## Tools setup for the repository
+### Sonarqube cloud
+There is a SonarQube cloud subscription targeting the public GitHub repository constantly to scan every change made to correct any mistakes or critical errors introduced during development.
+It also helps ensure any common security risks are found early.